Household food waste

 Tips to reduce your food waste

-Here are some easy tips to help you start reducing your food waste:
+Try these easy tips to start reducing your food waste today:

 Plan ahead

-• Buy fresh vegetables in smaller amounts and use frozen vegetables to fill in the gaps.
+• Buy smaller amounts of fresh produce.
+Choose frozen vegetables to help fill in the gaps and reduce spoilage.

 Keep it fresh

-• Keep this fridge guide handy to help you use your fridge more effectively.
+• Keep this fridge storage guide nearby to help you organize and use food before it spoils.

 Use it up

-• Soak wilted vegetables like celery, lettuce, broccoli or carrots in a bowl of ice water for 5-10 minutes to reinvigorate them.
+• Refresh wilted vegetables.
+Soak celery, lettuce, broccoli, or carrots in a bowl of ice water for 5–10 minutes to crisp them up.

 This partnership is made possible with financial support from: